 Data collection and sources

-Data was collected from multiple whole population registries and a single hospital registry.
-The study period was from January 1, 2005 until December 31, 2017.
-All data was identifiable down to the individual level based on national identification numbers, which are issued to every Icelandic resident at birth or when granted residency.
-A national identification number is not reused upon the death, and each individual receives one and only one number over the course of their lifetime.
-Data was sent from the various registries to the Directorate of Health for processing, where it was linked using national identification numbers, before being anonymized and subsequently released to the study group.
-Anonymization was accomplished by creating a study identification number during the linking process, which is generated directly from the national identification number in a reproducible fashion.
-The mapping key is kept by the Directorate of Health, and not accessible by the study authors.
+During the study period from January 1, 2005 to December 31, 2017, all data were collected from multiple whole population registries, and from a single hospital registry.
+All data were identifiable down to an individual level usingnational identification numbers, which are issued to every Icelandic inhabitant, either at birth or when granted residency.
+Each individual receives one and only one number over the course of their lifetime, and national ID numbers are permanently retired at time of death.
+The Directorate of Health processed all data sent from the various registried, linking them to specific national identification numbers, and then anonymizing before releasing to the study group.
+Anonymization was accomplished by creating a study identification number during the linking process, generated directly from the national identification number in a reproducible fashion.
+The mapping keywas kept by the Directorate of Health, and not accessible to study authors.

-The data underlying this study is observational in nature, but benefits from several factors.
-Electronic medical records have been ubiquitous in Iceland during the study period.
-The same electronic medical record software, Saga, has been used by all health-care providers and institutions throughout the study period.
-The International Classification of Diseases, 10th revision (ICD-10), is the only diagnostic coding system which has been in use during the whole study period.
-All medical procedures have been coded with the NOMESCO Classification of Surgical Procedures (NCSP).
-Drugs are classified using the Anatomical-Therapeutic-Chemical (ATC) classification system of the World Health Organization.
+The data underlying this study are observational in nature, but enhanced and supported by several factors.
+Not only are all medical records in Iceland stored electronically, but the same software, Saga, has been used by all health-care providers and institution throughout the entire study period.
+Likewise, the International Classification of Diseases, 10th revision (ICD-10), is the only diagnostic coding system in use in Iceland during the study period.
+Furthermore all medical procedures have been coded with the NOMESCO Classification of Surgical Procedures (NCSP), and drugs are classified exclusively using the Anatomical-Therapeutic-Chemical (ATC) classification system of the World Health Organization.

-In the following sub-chapters, each registry providing study data will be reviewed.
+In the following sub-chapters, each registry providing study data will be reviewed: (how about listing each of the registries here, or each kind of data that were collected?- just as a kind of transitional sentence and summary)

 Landspitali University Hospital inpatient registry

-Landspitali University Hospital is the only tertiary hospital in Iceland, and encompasses Children’s Hospital Iceland – the only paediatric hospital in Iceland.
-It also functions as a primary and secondary hospital for the capital area, serving 65% of the Icelandic population.
-In 2017, the total number of hospital beds in Iceland was 1,050 (Gobierno de España, Ministerio de Industria, and Instituto para la Diversificación y Ahorro de Energía IDAE 2017).
+Landspitali University Hospital is the sole tertiary hospital in Iceland, and encompasses Children’s Hospital Iceland – Iceland's the only paediatric hospital.
+(No new paragraph here...)It also functions as a primary and secondary hospital for the capital area, serving 65% of the Icelandic population.
+In 2017, the total number of hospital beds in Iceland totaled 1,050 (Gobierno de España, Ministerio de Industria, and Instituto para la Diversificación y Ahorro de Energía IDAE 2017).
 Of those, 687 were at Landspitali University Hospital.
 The inpatient registry contains information on all emergency department and outpatient visits, and all hospital admissions to Landspitali University Hospital.
 For the period of January 1, 2005 to December 31, 2017, data were extracted on all unplanned acute-care visits and hospital admissions with ICD-10 discharge diagnoses compatible with respiratory infections (see Table 1).

 Table 1 The International Classification of Diseases, 10th revision codes used in the current study